erankitcs/golang_learning/README.md

 # GoLang Programming Learning
 This repo is created for learning GO language.
-It consist of basics of goland and advanced use cases.
+It consist of basics of golang and advanced use cases.

 ## Basics